Vancouver Island and Coast Economic Region Workforce Insights

 Updated monthly, local monthly workforce trends focus on total employment, and employment unemployment rates estimates at "small-area" level.

-Port Alberni consists of the following communities: Port Alberni, Alberni-Clayoquot B, Alberni-Clayoquot D, Alberni-Clayoquot E, Alberni-Clayoquot F, Ahahswinis 1, Alberni 2, Tsahaheh 1, Klehkoot 2 .
+Port Alberni consists of the following communities: Port Alberni, Alberni-Clayoquot D, Alberni-Clayoquot E, Alberni-Clayoquot F, Ahahswinis 1, Alberni 2, Tsahaheh 1, Klehkoot 2 .

 Scroll down to explore the data